-But, long before the Santa Fe Trail was first traveled by the white man in 1821, it had long been an important spring to the area Native Americans.
-Decades later, Indian burials were unearthed and turquoise beads found in the area indicate trade between Plains and Pueblo Indians.
+But, long before the white man first traveled the Santa Fe Trail in 1821, it had long been an important spring to the area Native Americans.
+Decades later, Indian burials were unearthed, and turquoise beads found in the area indicate trade between Plains and Pueblo Indians.
 It was also a stopping place for some of the Spanish expeditions that traveled onto the Kansas plains, as indicated by metal horse bridle decorations and broken spur pieces used by the Spanish from about 1500 into the 1700s have been found in the area.

 In 1831, fur trader and noted explorer Jedediah Strong Smith began a fatal trek along the Santa Fe Trail.
 Smith, along with partners, had earlier owned the Rocky Mountain Fur Company, which they sold in 1830.
 But, Smith had wanderlust running through his veins and soon got involved in the Santa Fe fur trade with partners David Edward Jackson and William L. Sublette.

-They left St. Louis, Missouri in April 1831 with 74 men and 22 wagons.
-By May, the caravan had progressed to the Jornada stretch of the trail and after three days without water, the men and the animals were desperate.
-Smith, along with another mountain man named Thomas Fitzpatrick, rode away from the caravan in search of the spring.
-The two separated and Smith never returned.
+They left St. Louis, Missouri, in April 1831 with 74 men and 22 wagons.
+By May, the caravan had progressed to the Jornada stretch of the trail, and after three days without water, the men and the animals were desperate.
+Along with another mountain man named Thomas Fitzpatrick, Smith rode away from the caravan in search of the spring.
+The two separated, and Smith never returned.

-The rest of the party continued on without him, hoping that Smith would catch up somewhere along the way.
-When they arrived in Santa Fe, they met up with a Mexican merchant who was selling some of Smith’s personal belongings.
-When questioned, the merchant reported that Smith had been attacked by a group of 15-20 Comanche Indians near Wagon Bed Spring.
+The rest of the party continued without him, hoping that Smith would catch up somewhere along the way.
+When they arrived in Santa Fe, they met up with a Mexican merchant selling some of Smith’s personal belongings.
+When questioned, the merchant reported that 15-20 Comanche Indians had attacked Smith near Wagon Bed Spring.
 His body was never found.

-Explorer and author, Josiah Gregg in his book, Commerce of the Prairies, first published in 1844, related several incidents which happened at or near the spring, including an Indian encounter, where they were sure they would lose their lives.
-During Gregg’s first trip over the Jornada, he was traveling with a number of men who had never set foot upon the trail.
+Explorer and author, Josiah Gregg in his book Commerce of the Prairies, first published in 1844, related several incidents at or near the spring, including an Indian encounter, where they were sure they would lose their lives.
+During Gregg’s first trip over the Jornada, he traveled with several men who had never set foot upon the trail.
 Like others before them, they could not find the Lower Spring and were lost.
 To make matters worse, they soon found themselves surrounded by Indians.
 Determined to force their way through, they marched in military ranks right toward the Indians to the beat of a drum and the piping of a fife.
-Much to their surprise, the Indians did not attack, instead seeming to be more delighted than frightened.
+Much to their surprise, the Indians did not attack, instead, they seemed to be more delighted than frightened.
 They even guided the traders to the Spring before escorted them onward.

 Some years later, a group of traders arrived at the spring to find it inhabited by a band of Arapaho warriors.
 The travelers were surprised to find that the Indians welcomed them to their camp, which was littered with the dead bodies of other Indians.
 The traders would relate the tale the Arapaho had shared with them.
 Ten days earlier, the Arapaho had battled with the Pawnee tribe at the spring, killing more than 70 warriors.
 They insisted that the traders camp with them on the battleground to help celebrate the victory.

-Late in the history of the Santa Fe Trail, a wagon box was set into the ground to allow fresh, clear water to bubble up through the bottom of the wagon, filtering out the sand and soil.
+Late in the Santa Fe Trail history, a wagon box was set into the ground to allow fresh, clear water to bubble up through the bottom of the wagon, filtering out the sand and soil.
 Afterward, the site was known as Wagon Bed Spring.